immutant/immutant.org/news/2014-08-26-announcing-2-alpha1.md

 ## How to try it

-If you're familiar with Immutant 1.x, you should take a look at our... ahem... for lack of a better term... [migration guide].
+If you're already familiar with Immutant 1.x, you should take a look at our [migration guide].
 It's our attempt at keeping track of what we changed in the Clojure namespaces.

 The [tutorials] are another good source of information, along with the [apidoc].